In this lesson, we are going to learn how to display Oracle Applications User Name, User Id, Responsibility Name and Responsibility Id.

 change it to

-If you want to know why webui is there at end means you can see the BC4J file Structure lesson which displays the file structures.
+If you want to know why webui is there at the end means you can see the BC4J file Structure lesson which displays the file structures.

-give the class name and we know that every controller ends with CO.
-For example give the controller name as WelcomeCO as shown below:
+give the class name, and we know that every controller ends with CO.
+For example, give the controller name as WelcomeCO as shown below:

-Click on OK button after giving Class Name and also after deleting one webui from the package.
+Click on OK button after giving Class Name and also after deleting one WebUI from the package.
 Now if you observe Applications Navigator structure controller is created under webui.
 Select the controller (WelcomeCO.java) and see the java program how it looks.